Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Kimi K2.5 | $0.60 | $2.50 | 1x (baseline) |

-Cost scenario analysis: A production workload generating 100M output tokens monthly:
+My cost scenario analysis for a typical client agentic workload generating 100M output tokens monthly:

 - Kimi K2.5 via OpenRouter: $220

-The economics are decisive.
-For agentic workloads with high output volumes—content generation, code completion, multi-step reasoning—the cost difference between Kimi K2 and proprietary alternatives can fund entire engineering headcount.
+The economics drive my architecture decisions.
+For agentic workloads with high output volumes—content generation pipelines, multi-step reasoning, sustained tool calling—the cost difference between Kimi K2 and proprietary alternatives can fund entire engineering headcount for my clients.

 DeepSeek remains the raw price leader at $0.14/1M input and $0.42/1M output, undercutting even Kimi K2 by 4x.
-But pricing alone doesn't capture total cost of ownership.
+But pricing alone doesn't capture total cost of ownership for my agentic workflows.
 Kimi K2's native multimodal support, 256K context window, and 4,000+ tool call endurance reduce integration complexity and infrastructure overhead that DeepSeek's cheaper tokens might require.

-For builders optimizing purely on token cost with minimal agent complexity, DeepSeek V4 is the answer.
+For my simpler automation workflows optimizing purely on token cost with minimal agent complexity, I route to DeepSeek.
 For production deployments requiring multimodal input, extended context, or reliable long-horizon execution, Kimi K2's price-performance ratio is unmatched among accessible open-weights models.

-Cached pricing adds another dimension.
-DeepInfra's $0.15/1M cached input rate is transformative for repeated-prompt workflows—agent loops referencing the same context, iterative code refinement, or document Q&A on static material.
-Claude adds separate cache write and storage fees that complicate cost prediction; Kimi K2 via DeepInfra keeps the model simple.
+Cached pricing adds another dimension to my cost models.
+DeepInfra's $0.15/1M cached input rate is transformative for my repeated-prompt agent workflows—loops referencing the same context, iterative document refinement, or knowledge base Q&A on static material.
+Claude adds separate cache write and storage fees that complicate my cost predictions; Kimi K2 via DeepInfra keeps my pricing models predictable.

-Kimi K2.6 is available under a Modified MIT license with downloadable weights, making it genuinely open-weights rather than merely "open API."
-This distinction matters: you can self-host the model, modify it, fine-tune on proprietary data, and deploy in air-gapped environments without vendor dependency.
+Kimi K2.6 is available under a Modified MIT license with downloadable weights via Hugging Face, making it genuinely open-weights rather than merely "open API."
+This distinction matters for my compliance-sensitive clients: I can self-host the model, modify it, fine-tune on proprietary data, and deploy in air-gapped environments without vendor dependency.

 | Release | Date | License | Weights Available | Key Change |